Areas of Focus

 Teacher KarenI have been SWPCC’s young toddler teacher since 1990 and have worked with children for over 30 years.
 The school’s Young Toddler program is unique in offering a daily 4-hour program for 1- and 2-year olds.
 Like the other classes offered at SWPCC, active parent involvement is essential to the success of the program.

 I try hard to make the young toddler room a busy, happy place.
 The ever-changing activities I organize are designed to promote a lifelong love of learning: lots of music and dancing, books, blocks, texture table, play-dough, messy art projects, and outside play time each day.
 Here very young children have open-ended opportunities to experience the joys of discovery, friendships, and trust.
 I love working with children this age.
 It is truly amazing to see how much they develop during the year they spend in my class.
 I am a native Oregonian and earned a Bachelor's degree in geology from Colorado College.
 My teaching experience includes natural history education work at OMSI, Outdoor Schools, and the Garden of the Gods.
-Before taking the job of Young Toddler teacher, I spent 7 years as a SWPCC parent with my own two children. |
+Before taking the job of Young Toddler teacher, I spent 7 years as a SWPCC parent with my own two children.
+In 2022, Teacher Karen was honored with the Susie Stone Outstanding Educator Award from Parent Cooperative Preschools International.
+In her nomination, a colleague wrote, "As the teacher of the youngest children at SWPCC, Karen Barrett has been a crucial member of the community for over 30 years.
+She's served many roles but is best know as our beloved Young Toddler teacher.
+Her approach with children has been described by many adults as "absolute magic."
+She creates playful classroom environments that are rich and inviting.
+Her warmth and kindness goes far in nurturing a deep sense of belonging for all of the children and families in our community.
+She centers play and creativity, and consistently and continuously models deep listening with our youngest students."